kaylozano/kaylalozano/README.md

    2. My work hours may not be your work hours.
 I expect that you will respond during your own work hours.
    3. I like to leverage the [Eisenhower Matrix](https://www.eisenhower.me/eisenhower-matrix/) in order to continually gut-check urgency versus significance to best focus my time and energy on the right things
    4. I believe the most successful PMs are **relational**, big-picture thinkers with a dedication to the details required to align teams and projects to measurable, research-based business goals and outcomes.
    5. I have a high value for efficiency and organization.
-If I notice a process that can be improved to either allow for a higher level of efficiency or better cross-team collaboration, then I will probably suggest an process upgrade.
+If I notice a process that can be improved to either allow for a higher level of efficiency or better cross-team collaboration, then I will probably suggest a process upgrade.
    6. I am generally a self-starter and don't require micro-management.
    7. I value progress over perfection.
    8. I always welcome feedback.
 I will, more than likely, actively ask for feedback but feel free to volunteer thoughts at any time.
 Thank you in advance!